Skip to main content

 You can even get a 20% increment for each indicator with good optimization, and it will give you an 73% increase in revenue.
 Use A/B testing of different onboarding screens and prices.
 It is a great instrument for experimenting and identifying the best performing options.

-Let’s return to our example.
+Let’s go back to our example.
 We slightly increased the price (from $6,99 to $7,99) and a 20% app optimization.
 After all calculations, we now have almost 1 million dollars in app valuation.
 That is the insane power of multiplier—a tiny 10% to 20% app improvement can actually double your exit package.

 What Else Affects App Valuation